serraict/wetering-production-control/CONTRIBUTING.md

 ## Versioning

 We follow [Semantic Versioning](https://semver.org/) (SemVer) for version numbers.
-The project is version is determined using `setuptools_scm`.
+The project version is determined using `setuptools_scm`.

 ## Changelog

 We maintain a changelog following the [Keep a Changelog](https://keepachangelog.com/) format.
+Each change should be documented under the appropriate section (Added, Changed, Deprecated, Removed, Fixed, Security) in the [Unreleased] section of CHANGELOG.md.

 ## Testing

 Unit tests are placed in the `./tests/` directory.
 We record the coverage of our unit tests.
+Our test coverage should not drop between commits.

 ## Development Environment